Mets–Phillies rivalry: 2008: Beltran fires back, Phillies win Series

 "One pitch, one at bat, one play, one situation, think ‘small’ and ‘big’ things result, tough at-bats, lots of walks, stay up the middle with men on base, whatever it takes to ‘keep the line moving’ on offense, 27 outs on defense, the Mets know you’re better than they are… They remember last year.
 You guys are never out of a game.
 Welcome the challenge that confronts you this weekend.
 You are the stars.
 Good luck. #20."

 Mets players reacted quickly; David Wright replied, "To each his own.
 He's obviously biased in his e-mails or letters.
 I see a starting pitcher that goes out there and throws like Brett Myers – that works much better than a rally cry from a former player."
 This response came a day after Myers defeated the Mets 3–0, throwing eight shutout innings and striking out ten.
 The Mets won the season series 11–7.

 After the final season series, the Mets held onto first place until September 16, when a September surge moved the Phillies into first place.
 On September 19, however, the Phillies lost to the Florida Marlins while the Mets beat the Atlanta Braves to put New York back into the division lead.
 The results were reversed the following night, and the Phillies regained the top spot, where they would ultimately finish.

-The Phillies won the National League East on September 27, while the Mets were eliminated from postseason contention the next day with a 4–2 loss to the Florida Marlins in the final game at Shea Stadium.
-The Milwaukee Brewers defeated the Chicago Cubs that day to clinch the National League wild card.
+The Phillies won the NL East on September 27, while the Mets were eliminated from postseason contention the next day with a 4–2 loss to the Florida Marlins in the final game at Shea Stadium.
+The Milwaukee Brewers defeated the Cubs that day to clinch the NL wild card.
 This marked the second year in a row the Mets were eliminated from the playoffs on the last regular-season game.
 It also marked the first time in baseball history that a team had lost the last game of the season to miss the playoffs after holding a three-game lead in two consecutive seasons.